nhrones/FreshChat2/README.md

 # Fresh Chat

 A fresh chat app hosted on Deno Deploy.
-The server api is only used to negociate WebRTC connections between two clients.
+This app communicates to clients using Server Sent Events and BroadcastChannels.
-This signel server communicates to clients using Server Sent Events and BroadcastChannels.
+### See: `/routes/api/send.ts` and  `/routes/api/listen.ts`
 [fresh-chat.deno.dev](https://fresh-chat.deno.dev/)